#agents

 - Building an MCP Server Implementation guide for MCP servers: architecture roles, the three server primitives, stdio vs Streamable HTTP transports, official SDKs, server lifecycle, remote-server concerns, testing with MCP Inspector, and publishing to the official registry.

-- Streaming Responses for Agents Transport formats, provider event schemas, and practical concerns for consuming streamed LLM responses in production agents: SSE mechanics, OpenAI and Anthropic chunk formats, partial-JSON tool-call parsing, backpressure, cancellation, and gateway proxying.
+- Streaming Responses for Agents Transport formats, provider event schemas, and practical concerns for consuming streamed LLM responses in production agents: SSE mechanics, OpenAI (Chat Completions and Responses API) and Anthropic event formats, partial-JSON tool-call parsing, backpressure, cancellation, and gateway proxying.

 - Text-to-SQL and Database Agents How agents answer questions over structured data by generating and executing SQL: schema context, few-shot prompting, self-correction, safety constraints, benchmarks (Spider, BIRD-SQL), and tooling (LangChain SQLDatabaseToolkit, LlamaIndex NLSQLTableQueryEngine, Vanna, MCP Postgres server).